pevans-gfz/seiscomp/doc/base/glossary.rst

    inventory
       The inventory is the collection of all available meta data related to :term:`network`, :term:`station`, :term:`location code`, station :term:`channel code`,
-      characteristics of sensors and data loggers, etc..
+      characteristics of sensors and data loggers, etc. More details are given in the concepts section :ref:`concepts_inventory`.

    latency
       The time difference between the current time and the arrival time of the record (SeisComP).